Rudra-roy/leaf-disease-classification-webserver-flask/README.md

 ### **5. `yolov8_model/`**

-This directory contains the YOLOv8 model weights (`your_model_weights.pt`).
+This directory contains the YOLOv8 model weights (`best.pt`).
 The model is loaded from here to make predictions.

 ## **How It Works**

-1. **Pre-trained Model Loading**: The app loads a pre-trained YOLOv8 model, fine-tuned for a specific classification task (e.g., plant disease detection).
+1. **Pre-trained Model Loading**: The app loads a custom-trained YOLOv8 model, fine-tuned for a specific classification task (e.g., plant disease detection).

 2. **Image Upload**: Users upload an image through the web interface.
 The image is saved in the `uploads/` directory.